metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Murray threw a pretty bad interception, though Aaron Donald may have tipped the pass.
 His small stature hurts him here.
 Is there a place under center for the little man?

 Three defenders on Cooper Kupp and he still catches the ball.
 That alone proves his vector status.

+The magic has manifested for the Cardinals.
+A deep pass to a well-covered receiver, followed up by _Aaron Donald_ whiffing on a tackle on a fourth down, letting James Conner run in for the touchdown.